 In Wisconsin clinic and hospital locations masks are required during all patient interactions.
 In Illinois clinic and hospital locations masks are required in some areas and strongly recommended in others.Learn more

 This handout will tell you how to take care of yourself when you go home after the removal of anal warts.
 Your nurse will go over this handout with you.
 Please ask questions.
-If you have questions once you are home, please call the numbers listed at the end of the handout.
+If you have questions once you are home, please call.

-Do your household chores ahead of time or make plans for someone to help you with them.
+Do your household chores before surgery or make plans for someone to help you.